BlockScience/Risk-Adjusted-Bonding-Curves/Paper/glossary.md

 <p> Token Bonding Curves are continuous liquidity mechanisms which are used in market design for cryptographically-supported token economies whereby tokens are automatically issued using buy and sell functions.
 Academic literature increasingly refers to bonding curves as "configuration spaces" as Bonding Curves are part of a larger theory of scalar functions that remain invariant under legal changes in state. </p>

 <a id="note4" href="#note4ref">4</a>  **Claim** <br/>
-<p>   Claims are submitted to prove impact or progress towards achieving the project's predetermined outcomes.
+<p>   Claims are submitted by project participants to report impact or progress towards achieving the project's predetermined outcomes.
+These can be considered 'informal attestations' denoting the progress of the project, but do not influence the alpha rating of a given project.

 <a id="note5" href="#note5ref">5</a>  **Dispute** <br/>
 <p>   Disputes are submitted to dispute the resolution of a claim<a href="glossary.md#note4" id="note4ref"><sup>4</sup></a>.